A printable PDF of the Baccalaureate/Doctor of Medicine Scholarship Guidelines also is available.

 Students may major in any field but must complete specified courses for this program and application to medical school.
 If a student fails to meet the above requirements, they will not be allowed to matriculate directly into the Indiana University School of Medicine.
 The student may seek admission to the School of Medicine through normal pathways.

-Scholarship Renewal – Scholarship recipients who fail to meet Retention and Progression requirements will be dismissed from the program and the B/MD Scholarship will be forfeited.
-If a dismissed student meets the minimum grade point average and other requirements of the Departmental Scholarship, it will be reinstated at the request of the student.
+The award will be renewed automatically if the student earns a minimum of 27 semester hours each academic year (fall/spring), and maintains the required minimum grade point average as indicated for the Provisional IUSM Matriculation.
+Recipients who fail to meet Retention and Progression requirements will be dismissed from the program and the B/MD Scholarship will be forfeited.
+If a dismissed student meets the minimum grade point average and other requirements of the Rice Scholarship, it will be reinstated at the request of the student.

 NOTE: All scholarship participants must maintain good standing at USI.
 Students who are dismissed from the University forfeit all entitlement to the B/MD Scholarship.